n1ckfg/ViveTrackerExample/README.md

 		<i>C:\Program Files (x86)\Steam\config\chaperone_info.vrchap</i><br>
 		Make any harmless change to the file (like adding a space at the end), then save it.
 	</li>
-	<li>If you're still having trouble, try the current beta of SteamVR.
+	<li>If you're still having problems, try the current beta of SteamVR.
 In Steam, right-click SteamVR in your library and enable Beta mode.</li>
 </ol>

 **More info:**<br>